ianks/octodown/README.md

 ## Features

-- Edit your markdown like a boss with LiveReload.
+- :new: Edit your markdown like a boss with LiveReload.
+  - `octodown --live-reload README.md`

+- :new: Render your markdown as PDF.
-  - `octodown --serve README.md`
+  - `octodown --pdf README.md`

 - Uses the same markdown parsers and CSS as Github for true duplication.
   - Yes emojis _are_ included. :smiling_imp: